Hofls/devops/remote-access/vpn/bridge.md

     * Your company "Jarezo" has VPN, another company "Spiquo" has its own VPN too
     * You have to deploy product, push images/dependencies, work with app on Spiquo resources
     * In order to do that - you have to use vpn.
 Possible with vpn+proxy on server, but better use bridge.
-* Bridge - connect two networks (Spiquo resources would by available with Jarezo VPN)
+* Bridge - connect two networks (Spiquo resources would be available with Jarezo VPN)

 #### Implementation (Not complete)
 * Install VPN on "Jarezo" server, make sure "Spiquo" resources are available (ping, telnet)